-Company-specific description & strategy to realize opportunity i.
-Explanation of opportunity: Socially Responsible Investors, governments, civil society, the media and other key stakeholders have shown a growing interest in the link between palm oil and deforestation in our company-owned operations and supply chains.
+Company-specific description & strategy to realize opportunity

+- i.
+Explanation of opportunity: Socially Responsible Investors, governments, civil society, the media and other key stakeholders have shown a growing interest in the link between palm oil and deforestation in our Company-owned operations and supply chains.
 PepsiCo has closely monitored consumer and customer campaigns and general interest in responsible palm oil sourcing in our business.
-As awareness around palm oil grows, improved consumer response to products carrying RSPO-certified sourced material represents a potential opportunity to grow our revenue. ii.
-Explanation of strategy: In 2015, we published the PepsiCo Palm Oil Action Plan, describing our strategy for sourcing sustainable palm oil.
-The action plan includes our commitment to source 100% physically-certified sustainable palm oil by the end of 2020, achieve and maintain PepsiCo and our suppliers' compliance with our various deforestation-related policies and Supplier Code of Conduct; engage suppliers on various capacity-building initiatives; and achieve greater traceability.
-We disclose results of our work annually in Palm Oil Progress Reports, synchronized with our Annual Communication of Progress to the RSPO. iii.
-Implementation case study: In 2019, we achieved 82% physically-certified sustainable palm oil and addressed the gap by purchasing RSPO credits.
-We encouraged our direct suppliers to be RSPO members; since 2017, 100% of our direct suppliers have been RSPO.
-Becourding for 100%, with a concurrent goal to achieve traceability to the farm/plantation by the end of 2020.
-In 2019, 97% of our supply was traceable to the mill.
-Since launching our Traceability to Plantation Protocol, 31 suppliers representing 41% of our volume reported traceability to plantation in 2019.
+As awareness around palm oil grows, improved consumer response to products carrying RSPO-certified sourced material represents a potential opportunity to grow our revenue. - ii.
+Explanation of strategy: In 2015, we published the PepsiCo Palm Oil Action Plan, describing our strategy for sourcing sustainable palm oil and including our commitment to source 100% physically-certified sustainable palm oil by the end of 2020, achieve and maintain PepsiCo and our suppliers' compliance with our various deforestation-related policies and Supplier Code of Conduct; engage suppliers on various capacity building initiatives; and achieve greater traceability.
+We disclose results of our work annually in Palm Oil Progress Reports, synchronized with our Annual Communication of Progress to the RSPO.

+iii.
+Implementation case study: In 2020, we achieved 99.3% physically-certified sustainable palm oil with the balance comprised of Independent Smallholders (ISH) credits.
+We encouraged our direct suppliers to be RSPO members; since 2017, 100% of our direct suppliers have been RSPO members.
+We are also mapping to the mill of origin and aiming for 100%, with a concurrent goal to achieve traceability to the farm/plantation by the end of 2020.
+In 2020, 96.5% of our supply was traceable to the mill.
+Since launching our Traceability to Plantation Protocol, 36 suppliers representing 49% of our volume reported traceability to plantation in 2020.
 Our Supplier Scorecards provide a means to track and encourage our suppliers' progress towards establishing policies and programs to enhance performance and capability in sustainable palm.
-Our Palm Oil Traceability Protocol, developeed in collaboration with palm experts and industry
+Our Palm Oil Traceability Protocol, developed in collaboration with palm experts and industry partners, supports the development of better information systems to help achieve our goals and prioritize opportunities for improvement.
+Finally, our impact programs prioritize capacity building, particularly training and development.